pgalbavy/geneos/cmd/geneos/README.md

 Revert to the original configuration files, deleting the `.json` files.
 Note that the `.rc` files are never changed and any configuration changes to the `.json` configuration will not be retained.

 * `geneos command [component] [name...]`
-Shows details of the command syntax used for the component and any extra environment variables found in the configuration.
+Shows details of the full command used for the component and any extra environment variables found in the configuration.

 * `geneos rename [component] name newname`
 Rename the compoent, but this only affects the container directory, this programs JSON configursation file and does not update the contents of any other files.